InfiniteEvolution/DataCollector/WHITEPAPER.md

 ## 1. Executive Summary

-**DataCollector** is the intelligent sensory interface of the Canvas framework.
-It combines hardware sensor data acquisition with machine learning to provide highly accurate, context-aware predictions of user state.
+**DataCollector**Vibe** is an advanced semantic context-awareness engine designed for iOS.
+It translates raw, high-frequency sensor streams (accelerometer, gyroscope, GPS) into meaningful, human-readable "Vibes" (e.g., *Focus*, *Commute*, *Workout*).ext-aware predictions of user state.
 Acting as the "Nervous System," it feeds the `Store` with high-fidelity, ML-enhanced snapshots of the user's physical and behavioral reality.

 ### Key Highlights
 - 🤖 **ML Integration**: 100% accuracy vibe predictions via CoreML